Mezmerizxd/iVritex/README.md

 # iVritex Mod Menu
-iVritex Mod Menu - SpetsnazSicario - Copyright **©** 2021 SpetsnazSicario
+iVritex Mod Menu - SpetsnazSicario

 # Note
 * This was made for educational purposes only.